shadowfoil/quill/README.md

 # Quill Macropad

-The "Quill" is a 3 key, 2 encoder macropad shield utilizing an RP2040-Zero MCU board as a controller.
+The "Quill" is a 3 key, 2 encoder hot-swappable macropad shield utilizing an RP2040-Zero MCU board as a controller.

 vial-qmk firmware is preconfigured and ready to compile.